RV Air Conditioner Basics: Your Top Questions Answered

 You’ll only be able to run your RV’s air conditioner while driving if it’s equipped with a built-in generator and that generator is running.
 You should NEVER run a portable generator while driving in an attempt to power your air conditioner.
 If you’re riding in the cockpit, the dash AC should be enough to keep you and your navigator cool until you reach your destination.

 Hopefully, you know a lot more about air conditioners for RV use, how to use them, and how to ensure they keep your RV cool and comfortable.
-If you feel like you need to upgrade your AC unit, check out our full collection of RV air conditioners
+If you feel like you need to upgrade your air conditioner, check out our full collection of RV air conditioners

 Do you have any additional questions about RV air conditioners?
 Let us know in the comments below.